timndichu/reactNativeTask/README.md

 # React Native Task
 This repository will contain a simple react native app task

+## Build
+This app was built in React Native + Expo

 ## Functionalities
 1. Login In >> With the help of [DummyJson free API](https://dummyjson.com/docs/auth)
 2. Log out